Arrayjet Microarray Case Studies

 CDI Laboratories: the largest Human Proteome Array (HuProt™)

 Arrayjet provided an end-to-end solution, optimising each step of the CDI printing process to ensure a quality product at the end of every print run.
-CDI HuProt arrays are now used by researchers worldwide to explore:
+HuProt arrays are now used by researchers worldwide to explore:

 - Antibody specificity